cfpb/design-system/docs/components/pagination.md

 section: components
 secondary_section: Navigation
 status: Released
-description: Pagination is used to separate long sets of data or content into shorter pieces, so as to make it easier for users to consume information.
+description: Pagination is used to help split up long sets of data or content into shorter pieces, so as to make it easier for users to consume information.
 variation_groups:
   - variations:
       - variation_code_snippet: >-